Lawsuits Filed In Texas Allege Price Gouging During Recent Blackouts

 The breakdown of the Texas power grid during a severe storm in February caused havoc in the state's energy markets.
 Now there are charges of manipulation against some big energy companies.
-Moses Buchele of member station KUT in Austin reports.
+Mose Buchele of member station KUT in Austin reports.

-MOSES BUCHELE, BYLINE: The days leading up to February's big freeze were nerve-racking for CPS Energy, San Antonio's city-owned utility.
+MOSE BUCHELE, BYLINE: The days leading up to February's big freeze were nerve-racking for CPS Energy, San Antonio's city-owned utility.
 Demand for electricity and heating would be huge.
 To prepare, the utility had to make sure it had enough electricity contracted and enough natural gas to supply its customers and fuel its own power plants.
 But then something else started happening, says CEO Paula Gold-Williams.

 PAULA GOLD-WILLIAMS: So as we were watching this, we started seeing first natural gas prices start to escalate.

 BUCHELE: First they doubled, then tripled, and that was before the storm hit.
 Gold-Williams says once the state was frozen and in the grip of the worst blackout in its history, electricity prices hit their market cap.
 Some natural gas prices were 15,000% higher.
 In many cases, utilities had no choice but to buy.

 GOLD-WILLIAMS: It would be like you going to fill up your gas tank during the storm and you go to the gas station and instead of paying $50-ish (ph) to fill up your tank, you know, the register there reads give me six to seven thousand dollars.